Preparing Your Child and Yourself for Camp

 Food

-Unfortunately, we do see children with eating disorders.
+Unfortunately, we do see children with disordered eating.
 Eagle’s Nest is not equipped to counsel those with serious eating disorders.
-Campers eat in small, family-grouped tables of six to eight campers and two counselors.
+Campers eat in small family grouped tables of six to eight campers and two counselors.
 Counselors monitor and encourage healthy eating habits.

 Swimming

-At Eagle’s Nest, we test all campers to assess their swimming abilities.
-Knowing each camper’s swimming ability helps us plan for the many water-oriented activities in which they will participate at camp.
-The swimming test includes swimming on the front and back, jumping into deep water, and treading water for 2 minutes.
-During Sessions 1-3, campers, who are unable to swim, are required to take swimming classes at camp – either every day or every other day.
-During Session 4, campers are highly encouraged to take swimming.
-Our swimming program helps us meet our mission by teaching a valuable life skill that campers need in order to participate in many of our activities.
-Swimming also connects campers to the outdoors and camp provides them with a supportive program in which they can step out of their comfort zone a bit and face some of their fears about lakes and other natural bodies of water.
+Campers who are unable to swim are encouraged to take swim classes at camp either every day or every other day.
+Our swim program helps us meet our mission by teaching a valuable life skill that campers need in order to participate in many of our activities.
+Swimming can also be a fun outdoor activity that helps kids step out of their comfort zones and face some of their fears about lakes and other natural bodies of water.

 Please help prepare your child for swimming at camp.
 If your child is a novice swimmer, enroll them in a class at a local organization that teaches swimming.
-Let your child know that they will be taking a swimming test in the camp lake.
-Let us know if your child has fears about taking the swimming test or about taking swimming at camp.
-We also train our staff on how to help nurture and prepare campers for the swimming test.
-If there is a reason why you would like for your child to be exempt from taking swimming at Eagle’s Nest, or if you have concerns, please contact the Camp Director, Paige Lester-Niles at paige@enf.org, to discuss.
+Let your child know that they will be taking a swim test in the camp lake.
+Let us know if your child has fears about taking the swim test, about taking swimming at camp, or if there is another reason for them not to take the swim test.
+We also train our staff on how to help nurture and prepare campers for the swim test.
+If there is a reason why you would like for your child to be exempt from taking swimming at Eagle’s Nest, or if you have concerns, please contact the Camp Director, Paige Lester-Niles, paige@enf.org, to discuss.

 Children Going Off Campus